-Heat pump prices: what’s the cost of an air source or ground source heat pump?
+Heat pump prices: what’s the cost of an air source heat pump?

 When it comes to eco-friendly home heating, heat pumps are the future.
-They’re efficient, renewable, safe, and they’re bound to be a key part of our path to a net zero world.
+They’re efficient, renewable, safe, and they’re a key part of our path to a net zero world.
+And the UK government recently announced an increase to the Boiler Upgrade Scheme: eligible households will be able to get a £7,500 grant for their heat pump install.
+Check if you’re eligible for the grant.

 So: how much does a heat pump cost here in the UK?
 Can it save you money on your energy bills?
 And how can you get your hands on an air source heat pump grant?
 Here’s everything you need to know.